-The Grade I listed property that is Norbury Manor is an elegant abode that boasts a charming character and comes complete with a medieval knot garden, and space for 10 makes this holiday cottage perfect for a large family trip.
-This historic house has bellowing views of the Peak District and is a popular choice for walking with White Peak nearby.
+The Grade I listed property, Norbury Manor, is an elegant abode that boasts a charming character and comes complete with a medieval knot garden, and space for 10 makes this holiday cottage perfect for a large family trip.
+This historic house has bellowing views of the Peak District and is a popular choice for walking the White Peak nearby.

 The Peak District is also a heavenly destination for a romantic getaway.
 Perfect for two, the cute Rowthorne Lodge is cosy and this cottage is sweetly secluded on the edge of Hardwick Hall Estate.
 The former gatehouse is a walker’s dream holiday cottage and there are plenty of grand houses in the grounds waiting to be viewed.

 Perfect for both couples and families, Darfar is neatly located on the banks of the River Manifold.
 The novelty feature to this holiday cottage is the special wood burner, making those cooler evenings something to look forward to after a leisurely day of exploring the National Park.

 There is a hard-surface cycle way on your doorstep and the Peak District has many a cycle route, ranging from easy to daredevil, including Duke’s Drive, Win Hill, White Edge Loop and Dark Peak Edale Valley.
 Continuing down the adventure route, the picturesque Peak District cottage Rowthorne Lodge is not far from the thrills of Alton Towers and is surrounded by an abundance of peaceful environments thriving with wildlife.

 Located in the heart of the grounds of Hardwick Hall is the former brewhouse 6 High Hazels and this luxury house is ever so spacious.
-Calling out for family and friends to fill its grand rooms, the abode has the potential to sleeps 12 people.
+Calling out for family and friends to fill its grand rooms, the abode caters for 12.
 You will even have out of access hours to the Estate’s gardens so you explore them at your leisure.

 The Peak District is famous for some of the country’s finest walks.
 The National Park is home to plenty of exquisite walking trails, so you can spend all day exploring the rugged terrain, experiencing adventure and discovering some of the hidden gems in the heart of the valleys.